 Our Board of Directors held eleven meetings during the fiscal year ended December 28, 2017.
 During our 2017 fiscal year, no director then in office attended fewer than 75% of the aggregate total number of meetings of our Board of Directors held during the period in which he or she was a director and of the total number of meetings held by all of the committees of our Board of Directors on which he or she served.
 The Company does not have a formal policy regarding attendance by members of our Board of Directors at the Company's Annual Meeting, but encourages our directors to attend.
 All nine of our directors attended our Annual Meeting of Stockholders held on April 28, 2017.
 The three standing committees of our Board of Directors are our Audit Committee, our Compensation Committee and our Nominating and Governance Committee.
-Periodically our Board has established a special committee to review significant transactions and other matters.
-For example, in 2017 a special committee of our Board of Directors was formed to consider the implications of AMC's Memorandum of Understanding with the Department of Justice regarding the acquisition of Carmike Cinemas, Inc. The special committee during 2017 consisted of the three independent directors who were not designated by one of NCM LLC's founding members, Messrs.
+Periodically our Board of Directors was formed to consider the implications of AMC's Memorandum of Understanding with the Department of Justice regarding the acquisition of Carmike Cinemas, Inc. The special committee during 2017 consisted of the three independent directors who were not designated by one of NCM LLC's founding members, Messrs.
 Goodman, Haas and Schneider.
 There were sixteen meetings of the special committee during our 2017 fiscal year.